choeh/yahoo-crypto-api-rebuild/README.md

 ```
 If you do so, be aware that the `wanted_dict` entries in `scraper.py` have to be updated *directly before* running the scraper.

-It is best to load the existing, pretrained *Scraper*, stored in the `yahoo_crypto` file.
+It is best to load the existing, pretrained *Scrapers*, which are stored in the `json` files.

 The `FastAPI` *Server* is started in a *Docker* container (if setup is done with *Docker*) or can be started with running:
 ```python